MefistoAlex/NYTimesApp/README.md

 # NYTimesApp
-App download news articles from NYTimesAPI and allow to store them in CoreData
+App download news articles from NYTimesAPI, viewed them as web page and allow to store them in CoreData
 ## Used technologies
 - SWIFT 5
 - MVVM